PhantomMike/100-days-of-code/log.md

+### Day 21: February 8, 2017

+**Today's Progress:** Tweaked Java virus sample app and went back to FCC!
+Did about 20 of the Javascript lessons.

+**Thoughts:** The Javascript lessons are pretty basic right now.
+Variables, math, string literals, bracket notation, concatenation, that kind of stuff.
+Next lessons deal with arrays.

 ### Day 20: February 7, 2017

 **Today's Progress:** Continued to put aside FCC to finish sample implementation of Java app for my student's next project involving biological viruses.